 1 teaspoon vanilla extract

-1 1/2 cups milk chocolate or semi-sweet chocolate chips
+1 to 1 1/2 cups milk chocolate or semi-sweet chocolate chips

 Peanut Butter – Cinnamon Cream Filling